On the stability and ergodicity of adaptive scaling Metropolis algorithms: Ergodicity

 \section{Ergodicity}

-In Section \ref{sec:stability}, the stability or controlled growth of the ASM process was established under certain conditions.
-This section employs these results to prove strong laws of large numbers for the ASM process, relying on the results introduced in \cite{saksman-vihola}.
-For this purpose, consider the following alternative theoretical adaptation introduced in \cite{saksman-vihola}, that applies to a sequence of restriction sets $K_1\subset K_2\subset \cdots \subset K_n\subset \spc{S}$.
+Section \ref{sec:stability} established stability or controlled growth for the adaptive scaling process of Section \ref{sec:notation}.
+This section employs these results to prove strong laws of large numbers in Theorems \ref{thm:compact-stable} and \ref{thm:super-exp-ergodicity} for the ASM and the ASWAM processes defined in Section \ref{sec:main}, relying on the results introduced in \cite{saksman-vihola}.
+For this purpose, consider the following theoretical adaptation framework introduced in \cite{saksman-vihola} using a sequence of restriction sets $K_1\subset K_2\subset \cdots \subset K_n\subset \cdots\subset \spc{G}$.